NafisRayan/AiContextChat-ST/readme.md

 ## Overview

-GeminiChat-ST is a chat application built using Streamlit and various natural language processing tools.
+AiContextChat-ST is a chat application built using Streamlit and various natural language processing tools.
 It provides a platform for users to engage in conversations while leveraging AI capabilities for enhanced interaction.

 ## Features